spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-onelogin.md

   ![Full OIDC config](/oidc-onelogin-images/user-management_saml-sso_palette_sso_with_onelogin_oidc-full-palette.png)

 You now have a working configuration for OneLogin as a third-party IdP in Palette.
-Check ou the [Create Teams in Palette](#create-teams-in-palette) section to learn how to create teams in Palette and map them to groups in OneLogin.
+Check out the [Create Teams in Palette](#create-teams-in-palette) section to learn how to create teams in Palette and map them to groups in OneLogin.

 ## Validate